What is the LANAP® Procedure?

 - There’s a less than 24 hour recovery period, so you won’t lose time from work.

-- The LANAP® Procedure is safe for patients with health concerns such as diabetes, HIV, and hemophilia, or for those taking medications such as Plavix or aspirin.
+- The LANAP® Procedure is safe for patients with health concerns such as diabetes, HIV, and hemophilia, or for those taking medications such as aspirin and certain heart disease medications.

 Frequently Asked Questions

 It’s an infection of the gums.
 It starts out as plaque, an opaque film on the teeth that hardens to form calculus or tartar.
 As tartar accumulates, it harbors bacteria which attack the soft tissue around the gums.
 This early stage of gum disease is called gingivitis.
 Symptoms include red swollen gums, bleeding, bad breath, and sometimes an unpleasant taste in the mouth.
 Untreated, gingivitis becomes periodontitis.
 At this severe stage, bacteria destroy both the gums and the supporting bone structural pockets form where teeth are separated from the gums and surrounding bones.
 Left untreated, periodontitis eventually results in tooth loss.